He Went That Way: Production

 He Went That Way was announced on June 2, 2021, at the virtual Marché du Film, when it was reported that Jacob Elordi and Zachary Quinto would star in the thriller based on Conrad Hilberry's non-fiction book Luke Karamazov.
-The film was produced by Head Gear Films, Teashop Productions, and Mister Smith Entertainment.
+The film was produced by Head Gear Films, Tea Shop Productions, and Mister Smith Entertainment.
 It was the directorial debut of Jeffrey Darling, who died in a surfing accident in North Palm Beach in Sydney, Australia on March 27, 2022.
 It is based on a screenplay by Evan M. Wiener.
 According to executive producer Phil Hunt, the production was able to cast Quinto by going through a friend of the actor instead of his agent.
 Filming took place on location in Los Angeles, California.

 Release

 The film premiered at the Tribeca Festival on June 9, 2023.
 In October 2023, Vertical Entertainment acquired distribution rights to the film.
 It was released in a limited release on January 5, 2024, prior to video on demand on January 12, 2024.